 Perez has been a professional artist, designer and photographer for over 30-years, tirelessly working on art projects and client work throughout his career.

-He's an “outsider“ by many definitions, being self-taught and mastering his techniques over decades of tenacious work.
+He's an “outsider“ by many definitions.
+Being self-taught, he mastered his techniques over decades of tenacious work.
 As an artist, Perez works with mixed-media, photography, digital media, moving images and language to explore concepts concerning spirituality, metaphysics, narrative, mathematics, philosophy, culture and art making itself.

 Art, photography and film are obsessions that, over a lifetime, were impacted and shaped from multiple cultural sources and disciplines, all key in the development of his visual language(s) and philosophical expressions.
 He's currently working on several ambitious multi-media art and photography projects, books and films, as well as, work for clients.